harness/developer-hub/tutorials/build-code/ci-tutorial-kubernetes-cluster-build-infra.md

 ![](./static/ci-tutorial-kubernetes-cluster-build-infra/ci-pipeline-quickstart-26.png)

-### Define Stage Infrastructure
+### Reuse build infra

-Here you configure the stage to use the same infrastructure as the previous stage.
+Here you configure the stage to use the same infrastructure as the previous stage:

 * Click **Infrastructure**.
 * Select **Propagate from an existing stage**.